Matt Thistlethwaite: Political career

+Senate

 He was endorsed for a seat in the Senate, representing New South Wales, at the 2010 election.
 He was successful, and his term began on 1 July 2011.
 On 18 July 2011 he gave his first speech in the Senate.
 Soon after his term began, Thistlethwaite was appointed to serve on five Parliamentary Committees.
 In August 2012, Thistlethwaite became Chair of the Senate Select Committee on Electricity Prices.
+He served as Parliamentary Secretary for Pacific Island Affairs and Parliamentary Secretary for Multicultural Affairs in the Gillard government from March to July 2013, and as Parliamentary Secretary for Infrastructure and Transport in the Rudd government from July to September 2013.

 Following the announcement by Peter Garrett that he would not recontest the seat of Kingsford Smith at the next federal election, Thistlethwaite announced on 2 July 2013 that he would again seek Labor preselection; and gained endorsement on 20 July 2013, defeating Tony Bowen, the mayor of Randwick and son of former Kingsford Smith MP Lionel Bowen.

-Thistlethwaite was elected as the member for Kingsford-Smith at the election held on 7 September 2013.
-Thistlethwaite was one of three people to have moved from the Senate to the House of Representatives at this election (the others were his ALP colleague David Feeney in Batman and former Nationals Senate leader Barnaby Joyce in New England).
+Thistlethwaite was elected as the member for Kingsford Smith at the election held on 7 September 2013.
+He was one of three people to move from the Senate to the House of Representatives at that election (the others were his ALP colleague David Feeney in Batman and former Nationals Senate leader Barnaby Joyce in New England).

+Opposition

+From 18 October 2013 to 23 July 2016, Thistlethwaite served as Shadow Parliamentary Secretary for Foreign Affairs and Immigration.

+From 23 July 2016 to 2 June 2019 he served as Shadow Assistant Minister for Treasury.

 In 2017 the Australian Labor Party announced a national vote on the republic during the first term of a future Labor government, and appointed Matt Thistlethwaite as the first 'Shadow Assistant Minister for an Australian Head of State'.

+From 2 June 2019 to 28 January 2021 he served as Shadow Assistant Minister for Financial Services.

-Thistlethwaite is a senior figure in the Labor Right faction and stands as the current convenor of the NSW branch.
-In 2020, he was elected to replace Joel Fitzgibbon as the convenor within the ALP.
+In 2020, he was elected to replace Joel Fitzgibbon as the Labor Right convenor within the ALP.
 The Australian reported that "by becoming the NSW factional boss, Thistlethwaite de facto takes the title of national Right convener".

-In 2022 he was appointed Assistant Minister for Defence, Assistant Minister for Veterans' Affairs, and Assistant Minister for the Republic in the Albanese ministry.
+From 28 January 2021 to 23 May 2022 he served as Shadow Assistant Minister for Financial Services and Superannuation.